pyeventsourcing/eventsourcing/docs/topics/domain.rst

 That is to say, an 'aggregate' is a cluster of 'entities' and 'value objects'.
 An 'entity' is an object with a fixed unique identity (an ID) and other attributes that may vary.
 A 'value object' does not vary, nor does it necessarily have a unique identity.

-This basic notion of a cluster of software objects is understandable as straightforward `object-oriented programming
+The notion of a cluster of software objects is understandable as straightforward `object-oriented programming
 <https://en.wikipedia.org/wiki/Object-oriented_programming>`_.

 An aggregate has a 'root'.
 The 'root' of an aggregate is an entity.
 This entity is known as the 'root entity' or the 'aggregate root'.
-The ID of the root entity is used to uniquely identify and the aggregate in a domain model.
+The ID of the root entity is used to uniquely identify the aggregate in a domain model.
 References to the aggregate are references to the aggregate's root entity.